-Nature of Operations

-Pro-Pharmaceuticals, Inc. (the Company), was established in Massachusetts in July 2000 to identify, develop and seek regulatory approval of technology that will reduce toxicity and improve the efficacy of currently existing chemotherapy drugs by combining the drugs with a number of specific carbohydrate compounds.
+Nature of Business - Pro-Pharmaceuticals, Inc. (the "Company") was established in July 2000.
+The Company is in the development stage and is engaged in developing technology that will reduce toxicity and improve the efficacy of currently existing chemotherapy drugs by combining the drugs with a number of specific carbohydrate compounds.
 The carbohydrate-based drug delivery system may also have applications for drugs now used to treat other diseases and chronic health conditions.
-As detailed below, the Company is a Nevada corporation.

-The Company is in the development stage while it is focusing on research and raising capital.
-Its product candidates are still in research and development, with none yet in clinical trials.
-Principal risks to the Company include uncertainty of product development and generation of revenues; dependence on outside sources of capital; risks associated with clinical trials of products; dependence on third-party collaborators for research operations; lack of experience in clinical trials; need for regulatory approval of products; risks associated with protection of intellectual property; and competition with larger, better-capitalized companies.
+The Company is devoting substantially all of its efforts toward product research and development and raising capital.
+Its product candidates are still in the research and development stage, with none yet in clinical trials.
+The Company is subject to a number of risks similar to those of other development-stage companies, including dependence on key individuals, uncertainty of product development and generation of revenues, dependence on outside sources of capital, risks associated with clinical trials of products, dependence on third-party collaborators for research operations, lack of experience in clinical trials, need for regulatory approval of products, risks associated with protection of intellectual property, and competition with larger, better-capitalized companies.
+To date, the Company has raised capital principally through the issuance of convertible notes and the sale of common stock through a private placement.